confdroid/selected-publications/README.md

 If no errors are printed in the console, you are good to push it on GitHub.
 Your publications will automatically added on CASTLE HomePage.

+## Contact

+This repository and publication website are maintained by Wuqi Aaron Zhang ([@Troublor](https://github.com/Troublor)).
+Please add issues in this repository or directly contact him if you encounter any problems.